by Dr. C.H. Weaver M.D. updated 6/2022

 About Stage III NSCLC

-Imfinzi is an investigational human monoclonal antibody directed against programmed death ligand-1 (PD-L1).
-PD-L1 can be expressed by tumors to evade detection by the immune system through binding to PD-1 on cytotoxic T lymphocytes.
-Imfinzi blocks the PD-L1 interaction with PD-1, countering the tumor’s immune-evading tactics.
+Imfinzi is a human monoclonal antibody directed against programmed death ligand-1 (PD-L1).
+PD-L1 can be expressed by cancer cells and it helps them evade detection by the immune system through binding to PD-1 on cytotoxic T lymphocytes.
+Imfinzi blocks the PD-L1 interaction with PD-1, countering the cancer's immune-evading tactics.
 Imfinzi is being developed, alongside other immunotherapies, to empower the patient’s immune system and attack the cancer.
 Imfinzi is already FDA approved for certain patients with locally advanced or metastatic bladder cancer.

 About The PACIFIC Clinical Trial